FateEvent/Blackjack-Table/README.md

 # Blackjack-Table

+Heisann!

-A Blackjack project in Javascript
+Welcome to Blackjack Table, a Blackjack project developed in Javascript for learning purposes.
+It is based on a project developed by Per Harald Borgen for a tutorial on Scrimba.com.